-When I first started learning about herbs, I knew nothing of harvesting my own plants… except for plantain that is.
+When I first started learning about herbs, I knew nothing of harvesting my own plants, except for plantain, that is.
 I mostly ordered herbs online or bought them from my local health food store.

 Why Would Someone Want To Forage For Herbs

-There are many reasons to why a person would be interested in going out and hunting for herbs.
+There are many reasons why a person would be interested in going out and hunting for herbs.

 Wildcrafting is a learned trade, and it can be a lot of work.
 Before getting started, it’s a good idea to keep the following things in mind.

 First off, knowing how to identify the plant you’re searching for is a must as many plants look alike.
-I’ll never forget the story of Linda Runyon’s son collecting what he thought was queen anne’s lace when in fact it was the look-a-like, poisonous hemlock.
+I’ll never forget the story of Linda Runyon’s son collecting what he thought was queen Anne’s lace when in fact it was the look-a-like, poisonous hemlock.
 Field guides will help you learn to identify herbs as well as online resources like the YouTube channel, Eat The Weeds, Herb Mentor, and the Herbal Academy of New England’s new membership site, The Herbarium.

 Another thing to keep in mind when it comes to wildcrafting is first checking to see if the herb you’re looking for is on the endangered species list.
 Rosemary Gladstar started United Plant Savers as a way of bringing safety and awareness to people about overharvesting plants.

-This is a big deal because if plants are endangered and people continue to harvest them, our options for natural health care are very limited.
+This is a big deal because if plants are endangered and people continue to harvest them, our options for natural healthcare are very limited.
 If you find out the plant you’re looking for is on this endangered list, it’s best to purchase it from a cultivated source like Bulk Herb Store or Mountain Rose Herbs.

-Before setting off to collect herbs it’s a good idea to know how you plan to use what you’re searching for.
+Before setting off to collect herbs, it’s a good idea to know how you plan to use what you’re searching for.
 This helps to gauge how much of it you need to collect.

 Another thing to be aware of is the time of the year and what part of the plant is available for harvest.
-For example, dandelion roots are typically harvested in spring or fall, leaves are harvested in spring, and the flowers are harvested spring through summer.
+For example, dandelion roots are typically harvested in spring or fall, leaves are harvested in spring, and the flowers are harvested spring through autumn.

 Finally, it’s important to get permission to harvest from other people’s land.
-Not only do you not want to break any trespassing laws, but you want to make sure you’re in a safe area… not to mention it’s the respectful thing to do.
+Not only do you not want to break any trespassing laws, but you want to make sure you’re in a safe area — not to mention it’s the respectful thing to do.
 Most people don’t mind at all.

 Anytime you are out collecting any kind of plants, you’ll want to have some of the following tools with you to help with harvesting.